ImsirovicAjdin/learning-mastering-tdd-react-ed-2/commit_notes.md

 In Chapter 3, Refactoring the Test Suite, we’ll look at a method for sharing this setup code between multiple test suites.

+## Extracting methods

+The call to `render` is the same in both tests.
+It’s also quite lengthy given that it’s wrapped in a call to `act`.
+It makes sense to extract this entire operation and give it a more meaningful name.

+Rather than pull it out as is, we can create a new function that takes the `Appointment` component as its parameter.
+The explanation for why this is useful will come after, but now let’s perform the following steps:

+Above the first test, write the following definition.
+Note that it still needs to be within the `describe` block because it uses the `container` variable:

+const render = component =>

+  act(() =>

+    ReactDOM.createRoot(container).render(component)

+  );

+Now, replace the call to render in each test with the following line of code: render(<Appointment customer={customer} />);

+In the preceding step, we inlined the JSX, passing it directly into render.
+That means you can now delete the line starting with const component.
+For example, your first test should end up looking as follows: it("renders the customer first name", () => {

+  const customer = { firstName: "Ashley" };

+  render(<Appointment customer={customer} />);

+  expect(document.body.textContent).toContain(

+    "Ashley"

+  );

+});

+Rerun your tests and verify that they are still passing.
+HIGHLIGHTING DIFFERENCES WITHIN YOUR TESTS

+The parts of a test that you want to highlight are the parts that differ between tests.
+Usually, some code remains the same (such as container and the steps needed to render a component) and some code differs (customer in this example).
+Do your best to hide away whatever is the same and highlight what differs.
+That way, it makes it obvious what a test is specifically testing.

+This section has covered a couple of simple ways of refactoring your code.
+As the book progresses, we’ll look at many different ways that both production source code and test code can be refactored.